MMX Group & Melbourne Mint Consulting

 Upskilling a department

 We spoke to key members of the team to understand the workflows that were causing the most difficulty within the business for the employees or customers (often it was a series of both).
 We listened carefully, sketched these all, identified the bottlenecks and then created streamlined processes that would resolve the issues.
-In a number of cases these could then be built out into wireframes for the front end so the team understood the process and the design department could view the workflow and what was required from the customer.
+In a number of cases Lis then built these out into wireframes for the front end so the team understood the process and the design department could view the workflow and what was required from the customer.
 The processes were documented and included in the employee guidebook for the fast-expanding team.

 We looked at the marketing lifecycles whilst we were analyzing systems and processes to determine the best way of managing these each month.
-No structure had been created around these so we listed out the suggested plan for this so it could be integrated with the project management tool.
+No structure had been created around these so we listed out the suggested plan for this so it could be integrated with a project management tool we advised using.

 Processes & planning